System Design Space

 How to prevent split-brain behavior

-Fencing tokens: each new leader receives a monotonically increasing token to protect the downstream write path.
+Fencing tokens: each new leader gets a monotonically increasing token, and downstream systems reject writes that carry an older one.

 Practical checklist